Rice Krispie Treats No Marshmallows No Peanut Butter Recipe (Healthy & Vegan Options)

 Especially the Peanut Butter because some people are allergic to it.

-However, in this post, I will show you how you can make these Chewy, Crispy, Sweet Rice Krispie bars without Marshmallows or Peanut Butter.
+However, in this post, I will show you how you can make these chewy, crispy, sweet rice krispie treats without marshmallows or peanut butter.

 Why Make Rice Krispie Treats Without Marshmallows or Peanut Butter?